SpeedGod14/My-Story/story.md

 Peter is walking home from school and then encounters Tony Stark waiting at the front of his house.
+He tells Peter that he wants him to joing the Avengers.
+Peter is happy when he hears this but denies after thinking about it for some time.